 They also offer a Read-to-Me club for children ages 3+ who are not yet able to read.

 Barnes & Noble

-Barnes & Noble offers a Summer Reading Program at all of their stores for kids in grades 1-6 Kids can earn a free book from a selection by reading 8 books.
+Barnes & Noble offers a Summer Reading Program at all of their stores for kids in grades 1-6.
+Kids can earn a free book from their selection by reading 8 books.
 One thing that I love about the Barnes and Noble program is that it is nationwide.
 On our 2015 summer vacation my daughter finished all the books that she brought with us on the drive to our destination.
 She was able to redeem a free book to read on the rest of our trip.

 Chuck E Cheese

 Chuck E. Cheese offers a Reading Rewards Program.
 Read every day for 2 weeks and redeem the coupon for 10 free tokens (a food purchase is required).

 Literati Bookstore has offered a Summer Reading Club in past years.
 I cannot find any information on their website, or social media.
 I have emailed them to ask if they are offering a program for 2018 and am awaiting an answer.